MicrosoftDocs/visualstudio-docs/subscriptions/aliasing.md

 Aliasing can be encountered when a company has a Microsoft Online Service for their directory sign-in, like JohnD@contoso.com, but users access their email accounts using aliases or friendly names, such as John.Doe@contoso.com.
 For many customers who manage their subscriptions through the Volume Licensing Service Center (VLSC), this can result in an unsuccessful sign-in experience as the email address provided (John.Doe@contoso.com) does not match the directory address (JohnD@contoso.com) required for successful authentication through the “Work or School Account” option.

-### As an administrator, what options do I have?
+## As an administrator, what options do I have?

 As an administrator, there are two options to ensure your subscribers have a successful sign-in experience on [https://my.visualstudio.com](https://my.visualstudio.com?wt.mc_id=o~msft~docs).
 1. The first option (recommended), is to leverage the directory account as the assigned address in the Volume Licensing Service Center (VLSC).
 Refer to [Assigning Subscribers to a Directory Account](#assigning-subscribers-to-a-directory-account) section in this article for more details.
 2. The second option (less secure), is to allow your subscribers to associate their “Work or School” email address to a “Personal” account (a.k.a.
 Microsoft Account or MSA).
 Refer to [Defining a Work or School Account as a Personal Account ](#defining-a-work-or-school-account-as-a-personal-account ) section in this article for more details.

+[!NOTE]
-**Note:**  Once your company is migrated to the new Visual Studio subscriptions management portal (https://manage.visualstudio.com), you will be able to take advantage of the new administration experience which allows both Directory and email addresses to be provided as part of the subscriber’s profile.
+Once your company is migrated to the new Visual Studio subscriptions management portal (https://manage.visualstudio.com), you will be able to take advantage of the new administration experience which allows both Directory and email addresses to be provided as part of the subscriber’s profile.
 Learn more about [the migration](https://support.microsoft.com/help/4013930/visual-studio-subscriptions-administrator-migration-details).

-### As a Subscriber, what options do I have?
+## As a Subscriber, what options do I have?

 From a subscriber perspective, it is important to first work with your administrator to understand your company’s identity configuration.
 If necessary, your administrator may have to update your account settings from their administration portal, or you may need to create a Microsoft Account (MSA) using your corporate email address.
 Before taking the steps to create an MSA, speak with your administrator regarding any policies or issues with taking this action.
 Refer to [Defining a Work or School Account as a Personal Account ](#defining-a-work-or-school-account-as-a-personal-account ) section in this article for more details.